multimodalAI/multimodal-ai-hugo-group/content/authors/thomas-gorochowski/_index.md

 weight: 4

 # Role/position
-role: Professor of Biological Engineering, University of Bristol
+role: Professor of Biological Engineering at University of Bristol

 # Organizations/Affiliations
 organizations: